MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 While waiting for processing, you might want to:

-- Explore the overall user interface.
+- Explore the overall user interface for Copilot Studio.
 - Explore topics and start creating and editing topics.
 - Experiment with the preloaded user topics and system topics.
 - Interact with your copilot using the **Test copilot** chat pane.
-- Review [Key concepts - Authoring Microsoft Copilot Studio copilots](authoring-fundamentals.md) to understand authoring better.
+- Review [Key concepts - Authoring Microsoft Copilot Studio copilots](authoring-fundamentals.md) to better understand authoring.

 > [!TIP]
 > Select **Home**, in the navigation menu, to go back to the app-level home page from your copilot.